tim50687/What_I_Learned/database_systems/murachMySQL/HowToRetrieveDataTwoOrMoreTable.md

 ### How to use self join

-Certainly!
-Let's break down the concept of a self-join and the given query step by step.

 ### What is a Self-Join?
 A self-join is a join in which a table is joined with itself.
 It's useful when the data related to one row is contained within other rows in the same table.
 This can be useful to compare rows within the same table.